twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

 Here is a very long diagram of how our four main objects send and observe events.

-{% caption_img /images/event-mvvm-diagram.png Events get send to and observed by our four primary objects %}
+{% caption_img /images/event-mvvm-diagram.png Events get sent to and observed by our four primary objects %}

 ### Setting Up the System